 Arguing‘s a waste of precious breath.
 If you strongly disagree, I don’t want to hear it.

 ✗ I quit counting how many countries I’ve visited.

 It’s not that I don’t care to visit new countries anymore.
-It’s just that I prefer to spend a longer time getting to know countries and there are plenty I hope to go back to.
+It’s just that A) I prefer to spend a longer time getting to know countries, and B) There are plenty I hope to go back to.